Are You LDS? A Common Question Women Ask Therapists in Salt Lake City

 I would encourage you to take this opportunity to challenge yourself on what you specifically need from a therapist regarding spirituality and what you don’t need.
 Those are essential in determining if it’s a good fit for therapy.

-My Utah County Counseling Center offers several different mental health services.
+My online therapy practice serving Salt Lake City, Utah, offers several mental health services.
 Mental health services offered by Maple Canyon Therapy include binge eating disorder treatment, anxiety therapy, eating disorder therapy, birth trauma, body image therapy, and EMDR therapy in Utah.